Huawei teams up with Atome to launch new rewards for shopping lovers

 |

-Get a RM20 voucher that will be applicable on the first purchase on Atome app
+Get a 12 SGD voucher that will be applicable on the first purchase on Atome app

 About AppGallery